nicohlr/ipychart/docs/docs/user_guide/getting_started.md

 $ pip install ipychart
 ```

-You can now start a notebook jupyter and start using ipychart !
+That's all.
+You can now start a Jupyter Notebook and start using ipychart !

 ::: danger
 If you are working with a virtual environment, **please be sure to launch the notebook from the same environment where you installed ipychart**: